-- Wild-viper WA gold exploration Project 100% owned Key strategic land holding surrounds the Great Western Gold Project now owned 100% Red5 Ltd and adjacent to Saracen's (ASX: SAR) Bundarra gold deposits.
-Terrain has identified additional drill targets, and Terrain intends to drill test them later in the year. - Smokebush WA gold exploration Project 100% owned Terrain has identified five drill targets along with several other prospective areas that require additional work.
+- Wildviper WA gold exploration Project 100% owned Key strategic land holding surrounds the Great Western Gold Project sold to and now owned by Red5 Ltd and adjacent to Saracen's (ASX: SAR) Bundarra gold deposits.
+As part of the GW sale Terrain received payment in RED5 shares.
+As of the date of this announcement Terrain holds 5 million Red5 shares (ASX:RED).
+Terrain has identified additional drill targets neighbouring and over the new area.
+Refer to the above release for further information relating to the strategic acquisition of the Wilson Patch tenement P37/8521, which unlocks new targets over newly combined package. - Smokebush WA gold exploration Project 100% owned Terrain has identified five drill targets along with several other prospective areas that require additional work.
 Terrain is currently preparing for its Maiden drill program at Smokebush, that follow up on a previous drill program that Terrain believes failed to comprehensibly test these targets.
-Terrain aims to conduct drilling in the 2nd or 3rd quarter 2020, subject to obtaining relevant approvals and the availability of drilling contractors. - Project Review: Terrain Minerals is currently searching and has been assessing potential projects: Gold, Copper, Nickle and industrial minerals in Australia, Africa, North & South America and Asia, other regions are also being considered.
+Terrain aims to conduct drilling in 3rd quarter 2020.
+POW's have recently been granted and planning for drilling is under way and subject to the availability of drilling contractors. - Project Review Terrain Minerals is currently searching and has been assessing potential projects: Gold, Copper, Nickle and industrial minerals in Australia, Africa, North & South America and Asia, other regions are also being considered.
 Several jurisdictions of interest have now been identified.
-All economic commodities are being considered as indicated in previous Quarterly reports. - Due to the Corvid 19 situation: Terrain has been concentrating more on WA based opportunities and will continue to do so until a better understanding is gained on the spread and factors effecting both interstate and international travel.
+All economic commodities are being considered as indicated in previous Quarterly reports. - Due to the Corvid 19 situation Terrain has been concentrating on WA based opportunities and will continue to do so until a better understanding is gained on the virus and factors effecting both interstate and international travel due to state border closure.